Native Southeastern Plants for Your Garden

 You may want to review the article titled "Going Native,"[PDF] written by the late Rob Gardner, curator at the North Carolina Botanical Garden.
 Please note that this is a large PDF file and may take a while to open.
 (This article was originally published in the April 2000 issue of the magazine Wildlife in North Carolina.)
 You will need Adobe Acrobat Reader to view this article.

 The lists accessible through the two links below are by no means exhaustive, but we hope you will find them useful as you develop gardens and landscapes around your home or business.
-Please note that (1) we also offer a list of Recommended Plant Sources, and (2) curators are on-call here at the Garden every weekday from noon to 1 pm to answer your questions, either in person or on the telephone (919-962-0522).
+Please note that (1) we also offer a list of Recommended Plant Sources, and (2) Garden staff and volunteers are on-call here at the Garden every weekday from noon to 2 pm to answer your questions, either in person or on the telephone (919-962-0522).

 - Native Trees & Shrubs for Your Garden [PDF]